grierson/grierson/event-sourcing.md

 | 2   | Bob     | $94     |
 | 3   | Charlie | $20     |

-Since no transactions are recorded and instead the original balance is overwritten with the new balance after each transaction we lose the evidence of what happened.
+Since transactions aren't recorded and balances' overwritten we lose any evidence of what happened.

-Which means we can't ask questions like
+So we can't ask questions like

-* Why is my balance now $0, What did I spend it on?
+* Why is my balance $0, What did I spend it on?
-* How much did I spend over Christmas?
-* How much was I paid this month?
+* Why is my bank account locked?

-**Event Sourcing** aims to resolve those limitations by instead recording each **event** that occurs to an **event log** so we have a historical record of everything that happened.
+**Event Sourcing** resolves this by recording each **event** to an **event log** to maintain a historical record.

 ## What is Event Sourcing?